 Step 3 ~ Pour a small amount of ModPodge into a plaster container.
 I used the same plastic container that I use for paint projects.

-Step 5 ~ Then tear your napkins into small pieces.
+Step 5 ~ Tear your napkins into small pieces.

 Step 6 ~ Pour a small amount of Mod Podge into your container.

 Step 7 ~ Holding the egg at one end, brush a small area with ModPodge and apply a piece of napkin.